The heart of Rapture3D is a "Higher Order Ambisonics" (HOA) decoder which can make great 3D sound on a wide range of different speaker layouts.

 The "Advanced" edition comes with a configuration tool where you can tell Rapture3D about the locations of the speakers in a custom speaker layout.
 The computer does some scary math to set everything up, and then you can start using the other Rapture3D components:

-- A VST2 plugin which can be used in some Digital Audio Workstations such as Reaper.
+- VST plugins can be used in some Digital Audio Workstations such as Reaper.

 - The Rapture3D "OpenAL" Driver allows you to use Rapture3D in some Windows OpenAL games.

 - The Rapture3D Player allows you to listen to 3D sound prepared in ambisonic formats.

 This advanced edition of the software is intended primarily for advanced users who need unusual or customisable speaker layouts, or access to many speakers.
 If you are not intending to use this feature you may wish to consider the "User" edition for gaming, or the O3A Decoding VST Plugins for pro audio, although only Rapture3D Advanced can be tailored exactly to your listening environment.

 As of version 2.7, Rapture3D has experimental support for import of personalized HRTFs from AES69 files (if you are lucky enough to have such things).

 This product does not include the Rapture3D Universal SDK or Unity support.

 The software is designed to run on macOS (10.7+, or 10.10+ for AES69 support) or Windows (Win7+) running on 32bit/64bit Intel.
 We use some free software, data and artwork in this product.
 Before purchase, please check the license agreement.
 Prices include VAT where applicable.
 By beginning the download process you agree to be bound by our terms and conditions.

 The advanced edition comes with a configuration tool that lets you set up custom speaker layouts and change other audio settings.